aliclark/the_wooden_sword/Evolved Existence Programming.md

 How closely does it correlate to the Buddha's map of the cosmos or Yogic and other spiritualist or religious perspectives?

-How much storage capacity is in the conscious experience?
+How much storage capacity is in the human conscious experience?

 How much is in unconscious existence (not encoded as state in the physical brain, but in formlessness)?
 I currently assume it would be evolutionarily inefficient, but who knows.